-1. Introducing VSI TCP/IP
+1. Introducing VSI TCP/IP Version 10.6

-VSI TCP/IP for OpenVMS Version 10.5, (hereafter referred to as VSI TCP/IP) is a new OpenVMS TCP/IP stack produced and supported by VMS Software, Inc. It is based on the MultiNet TCP/IP stack produced by Process Software.
+VSI TCP/IP for OpenVMS Version 10.6 (hereafter referred to as VSI TCP/IP) is an OpenVMS TCP/IP stack product produced and supported by VMS Software, Inc. It is based on the MultiNet TCP/IP stack produced by Process Software.

 VMS Software, Inc. (VSI) is an independent software company licensed by Hewlett Packard Enterprise to develop and support the OpenVMS operating system.
-VSI seeks to continue the legendary development prowess and customer-first priorities that are so closely associated with the OpenVMS operating system and its original author, Digital Equipment Corporation.